( An alternate and longer route is the east approach - start from abandoned Orroral Tracking Station in ACT and camp out at Cotter Flats. Refer:

 You should carry 2.5 litres of water.
 But if you are prepared to drink from the creeks, then 1.5 litres is sufficient.

-This is where we park the car and start walking northward along the Pocket Road.
+The locked gate is where we park the car and start walking northward along Pocket Saddle Road.
 After a bit over a kilometer, we turn eastward into Murray Gap Trail.
 A further 2 kilometers along the tail, we come to an abandoned cattlemen's hut called Oldfields Hut.
 This is a good place to take a rest and explore around.
 The hut is still in good condition.
 Hikers sometimes spend a night inside or camp on its grounds.

 Back on the Murray Gap Trail ... after another 4 kilometers, we reach Murrays Gap and come to a sign post marking the border between NSW and ACT.